IndranilNandy/P-tekton-catalog-org/task/build-tool/gradle/README.md

 Need to follow these steps to enable all caching and features.

     a.
 Just by enabling this flag, gradle binary build location is customized so that a pvc can cache it.
     b.
-Need to EXPLICITLY PASS all the three workspaces to enable all features and caching.
+Need to EXPLICITLY PASS all the three workspaces (static pvc) to enable all features and caching.
             - e-gradle-user-home-cache
             - e-gradle-project-build-cache
             - e-gradle-project-local-cache